Triwix/AppOnlyOpenWithNetAndPowerWithHammerspoon/README.md

 ## Installation
 - Install Hammerspoon from https://www.hammerspoon.org
 - Copy the contents of the .rtf file into your hammerspoon config
 - Replace `YOUR_APP` with the app you want to be controlled by this automation.
 Verify the app name matches exactly (case-senstive).
 Replace `YOUR_WIFI` with your local WiFi SSID.
-Keep the surrounding "qBittorrent" so for example it would look like this:
+Keep the surrounding "" so for example it would look like this:
 ```bash
 -- Configuration
 local appName = “qBittorrent”